5 Cent Silver Coins from 1900-1909

-The nickel is a common form of currency used in Canada today.
-The coin was first introduced in 1858 and known as fish scale and became known as the nickel once the composition of the coin was changed to mostly nickel material.
-From 1900 to 1910, the nickel coin would see a transition as the reigning monarch would change.
+The 5-cent is a common form of currency used in Canada today.
+The coin was first introduced in 1858 and known as fish scale and became known as the Nickel once the composition of the coin was changed to mostly nickel material.
+From 1900 to 1910, the 5-cent coin would see a transition as the reigning monarch would change.
 Coins were produced to feature the reigning monarch of the time with the early 1900s depicting Edward VII.

 1902 to 1910 Edward VII